LgHS/Site-V2/README.md

 and may leave some hidden processes running in background.

-Such process might still be the active one despite not preventing new ones from starting, thus leading to situations are to debug.)
+Such process might still be the active one despite not preventing new ones from starting, thus leading to situations hard to debug.)

 ## Dev